 After leaving BIMM Institute London, Grammy Award-winning Ella Mai relocated to LA and quickly gained traction as an R&B artist.
 After her Instagram covers caught his attention, she signed to DJ Mustard’s 10 Summers Records.

-Shortly after the release of her self titled debut album in late 2018 on Mustard’s 10 Summers label, Ella signed a global record deal with Sony/ATV, making her a major musical force to be reckoned with.
+In LA, she secured a tour support slot with eleven-time Grammy award winner Bruno Mars.
+Shortly after releasing her self-titled debut album in late 2018 on Mustard’s 10 Summers Records, Ella signed a global record deal with Sony/ATV, making her a major musical force to be reckoned with.

-After setting off on her debut headline tour in 2019, Ella joined Ariana Grande on her 2019 Sweetener World Tour’s European leg.
-Ella has also collaborated with the likes of Ed Sheeran, Usher and Ty Dolla $ign.
+After setting off on her debut headline tour in 2019, Ella joined Ariana Grande on the European leg of her Sweetener World Tour in the same year.
+Ella has also collaborated with Ed Sheeran, Usher and Ty Dolla $ign.

-On 2nd October 2020, Ella released the single “Not Another Love Song”, which peaked at number 9 in the US R&B charts.
-The track was also featured in Rihanna’s Savage x Fenty show, and Ella also performed it on The Late Show With Stephen Colbert a few days after its release.
+In 2020, Ella released the single ‘Not Another Love Song’, which peaked at no.9 in the US R&B charts.
+The track was also featured in Rihanna’s Savage X Fenty fashion show, and Ella also performed it on The Late Show With Stephen Colbert a few days after its release.

 Her first release of 2022, ‘DFMU’, is a slow-burning track, bursting with honesty, produced by long-time collaborator DJ Mustard.

 Her sophomore album, Heart On My Sleeve, was released in May 2022.
 It debuted at no.15 on the US Billboard 200 and no.2 on the Top R&B Albums chart, earning 20,000 album-equivalent units in its first week.